dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 AWS's success had ripple effects across the economy.
 As a Silicon Valley entrepreneur told [Wired,](https://www.wired.com/2008/04/mf-amazon/) "Infrastructure is the big guys' most powerful asset.
 This levels the playing field."

-The economy took an across the board hit during the 2008 financial crisis but when that ended, Silicon Valley saw an impressive growth in new start-ups.
+Despite the 2008 financial crisis when the economy took an across the board hit, Silicon Valley saw an impressive growth in new start-ups when it recovered.
 In the chart below from SiliconValleyIndicators.org you can see how the number of startup companies began to accelerate in 2010 similar to that of the dot-com era in the late 90s.
 Of course a number of governmental policy initiatives and stimulus checks likely contributed to that growth as well.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2026-01-25-AWS1.png" alt="AWS1" style="width: 300px; height: auto; flex-shrink: 0;">